 Students with a prior year debt or debt from a previous programme will not be allowed to reregister until acceptable arrangements are made for this debt to be cleared in full.
-They will then be required to make payments to register as provided in the Tuition Fee Policy and Procedures and the University Principal Conditions of Registration.
+They will then be required to make payments to register as provided in the University Principal Conditions of Registration.